TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

 Metacharacters are not active inside classes.
-For example, ``[akm$]`` will match any of the characters ``'a'``, ``'k'``, ``'m'``, or ``'$'``; ``'$'`` is usually a metacharacter, but inside a character class it's stripped of its special nature.
+For example, ``[akm$]`` will match any of the characters ``'a'``, ``'k'``, ``'m'``, or ``'$'``; ``'$'`` is usually a metacharacter, but inside a character kundi it's stripped of its special nature.

-You can match the characters not listed within the class by :dfn:`complementing` the set.
+You can match the characters not listed within the kundi by :dfn:`complementing` the set.
 This is indicated by including a ``'^'`` as the first character of the class.
 For example, ``[^5]`` will match any character except ``'5'``.
 If the caret appears elsewhere in a character class, it does not have special meaning.